 Yom Kippur, which literally means Day of Coverings, can be a day of deep reflection on what the Lord has done for us.
-As Yeshua (Jesus) died on the cross 2000 years ago, the Gospel describes how the veil in the Temple was torn in two.
-This profound spiritual event reveals that the Lord gave all whose sins are covered by His blood access to the Holy of Holies, as He had become our High Priest in addition to being, Himself, the perfect sacrifice for sin.
+As Yeshua (Jesus) died on the cross 2000 years ago, the Gospel describes how the veil in the Temple was torn in two....continue reading this devotion.

 Between Rosh HaShannah and Yom Kippur are ten days.
-These days are known as "Yamim Noraim", "the Days of Awe" — or also translated, the "Awesome days".
-In Judaism it has been long believed that these days seal your fate for the upcoming year — and also allude to your final destiny, concerning whether your name continues to be written in the Book of Life.
+These days are known as "Yamim Noraim", "the Days of Awe" -- or also translated, the "Awesome days".
+In Judaism it has been long believed that these days seal your fate for the upcoming year -- and also allude to your final destiny, concerning whether your name continues to be written in the Book of Life....continue reading this devotion.

 One of the major themes of Rosh Hashana is called Akedat Yitzchak, which means the Binding of Isaac.
-According to Jewish tradition, God told Abraham that the ram's horn – otherwise known as a shofar – should be blown on Rosh Hashana to remind people of the sacrifice that God provided Himself when Abraham was about to offer Isaac on Mount Moriah.
-It's abundantly clear that this event in the life of Abraham and Isaac foreshadowed God the Father's offering of His Son, providing Yeshua (Jesus) as a sacrifice for all men.
+According to Jewish tradition, God told Abraham that the ram's horn – otherwise known as a shofar – should be blown on Rosh Hashana to remind people of the sacrifice that God provided Himself when Abraham was about to offer Isaac on Mount Moriah....continue reading this devotion.